wfjvdham/Rcourse/09_resampling/resampling.md

 Resampling
 ========================================================
 author: Wim van der Ham
-date: 2018-03-19
+date: 2018-06-01
 autosize: true

 Resampling
 ========================================================

 > Evaluate the model performance on a different set than the set used to train the model.
-This way the performance of the model with new data can be assest.
+This way the performance of the model with new data can be determined.

 1. Cross-Validation
 1. Bootstrap